The 'feFileMan' subsystem

 Detailed Documentation for 'feFileMan' :

-A link to a quite detailed description of the 'feFileMan' file manager utility will be put here, when it is first released.
+A link to a quite detailed description of the 'feFileMan' file manager utility will be put here, when (and if) it is released.

 The 'feFileMan' description will add to the FE library of subsystem descriptions --- the previously released descriptions being